Agneswei/Personal-Portfolio/README.md

 # Installation & Setup

 If you want to run this project locally:
-1. Clone the repositroy: - git clone https://github.com/Agneswei/Personal-Portfolio.git
+1. Clone the repositroy:  `git clone https://github.com/Agneswei/Personal-Portfolio.git`
 2. Navigate to the project directory:
 `cd Personal-Portfolio`
-3. Open index.html in a web browser
+3. Open `index.html` in a web browser

+# Usage
+* Explore different sections using the navigatoin menu.
+* Check out my featured projects in the "Projects" section.
+* Send me a message via the contact form.

+# Future Enhancements
+* Implementing a dynamic backend for better content management.
+* Enhancing the design for better user experience.

+Thank you for visiting my portfolio!